HiveProject2021/Hivecoin/whitepaper/README.md

 The master node system is also called Proof of Service (PoSe) because the essence of the master node is to provide critical services for the entire Hivecoin network.
 The master nodes supervise the whole Hivecoin network and have the right to reject unqualified blocks created by miners.
 If a miner tries to take possession of all block rewards or run an old version of Hivecoin software, the master node network will quarantine the block and prevent it from being added to the blockchain.

 Hivecoin includes a two-layer network.
 The first layer constitutes a network for miners to provide users with funds sending and receiving services and prevent double-spending.
 The miner network's block reward is 45%; the second layer constitutes the network as the master node and provides support for the unique performance of Hivecoin.
 The master node does not participate in mining activities, and the block reward of the master node network is 45%.
-To become a master node, users must have 1,000,000 HVN as a "margin."
+To become a master node, users must have 1,000,000 HVQ as a "margin."
 The deposit is always fully controlled by the holder, and the holder can freely transfer it.
 After moving the deposit, the corresponding master node will go offline and stop receiving block rewards.

 ## 6 Decentralized Budget Management System